NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 #figure(
   kind: "algorithm",
   supplement: [Algorithm],
-  caption: [The Parareal Algorithm can distribute its subproblems amongs multiple machines\ in order to achieve higher performance.], pseudocode-list(
+  caption: [The PA can distribute its subproblems amongs multiple machines\ in order to achieve higher performance.], pseudocode-list(
     numbered-title: smallcaps[The Parareal Algorithm at Scale],
     booktabs: true,